rked for Unichem PLC as a Locum Pharmacist throughout Devon, Cornwall & Somerset.

 a distinguished career for 46 years in the profession of pharmacy which

-started by working for Boots the Chemists.
+started by his working for Boots the Chemists.
 Thereafter he worked for J. W. UREN

 (Chemists) Ltd and C. E. Underhill & Sons Ltd before going into partnership with